14 Best Alternatives to Power Automate in 2026

 • Not so developer-friendly

-Best for: Organizations that may want mainly cloud-based automation tools, simple workflows, and don’t mind the growing cost
+Best for: Organizations that may want mainly cloud-based automation tools, simple workflows, and don’t mind the growing cost.

 Strengths